xtofs/railroad-diagram-generator.js/SPECIFICATION.md

 ### Arc Transitions

-Quarter-circle arcs connect perpendicular rail segments.
+Quarter-circle arcs connect perpendicular track segments.

 One of the challenges (and difference to turtle graphics) is that turns are not made on the spot but create quarter circles that move one unit in both the old and new direction each.